G01d3nW01f/apt-escaleto/README.md

 # apt-escaleto

-this script is for local privilege escalations, however this is proto type. so perhaps not really works. but test was succes :)
+this script is for local privilege escalations, however this is easy test version. so perhaps not really works to useful. but test was succes on my environments:)

 python script but, if target machines not installed python, then you need execute commands direct.